CiviCraft-Development/civicraft-wiki/docs/jobs/professions/author.md

 Authors on CiviCraft may receive compensation in various forms:
 - **In-Game Currency**: Earn in-game currency for each book published and sold, which can be used to purchase items and upgrades within the server.
 - **Special Items**: Receive exclusive items and rewards for your contributions and achievements as an Author.
-- **Real-World Rewards**: Exceptional Authors may occasionally be eligible for real-world rewards, such as gift cards or merchandise, in recognition of their outstanding work.

 ### What's Next?
 Once you’ve established yourself as an Author, there are many opportunities for growth and further involvement: